kuroji-fusky/pacopanda-drawing-stats/README.md

 #### Running in bulk

-Run both the website and admin dashboard, opening ports 3000 and 5173 w/o needing to rely the `concurrently` library:
+Run both the website and admin dashboard, opening ports 3000 and 5173 w/o needing to rely on the `concurrently` library:

 ```console
 yarn dev